cha2501/CMSC124Lab5/README.md

 # CMSC124laboratory5
-Common lisp program to check prime numbers from 1 to 1000.
+Common lisp programs that can generate prime numbers from 1 to 1000 and returns the greatest nummber from 3 given values repectively.

 For: CMSC 124 Laboratory